-Kapila Muni is the illustrious sage of antiquity and the founder of the Sankhya Philosophy, an important part of the philosophical heritage of ancient India.
+Kapila Muni is a renowned sage from ancient times who established the Sankhya Philosophy, which holds a significant place in the philosophical tradition of ancient India.
 His teachings are described in the Srimad Bhagavatam or Bhagavad Purana.

 The Sankhya philosophy describes the structure of the material universe.
 It formulates the principles underlying the methodology of spiritual knowledge, the highest stage of which is the comprehension of the Absolute Truth.